smmorneau/SchemeInterpreter/README.md

 SchemeInterpreter
 =================

-A parse tree constructor, parser, and interpreter for Scheme.
+A parse tree constructor, recursive descent parser, and interpreter for Scheme.
 Run .scm files or use REPL mode.